-Except Mr. Keki Elavia, none of the other Directors or Key Managerial Personnel of the Company or their relatives, are concerned or interested financially or otherwise in this resolution.
+Except Mr. Rajesh Batra, none of the other Directors or Key Managerial Personnel of the Company or their relatives, are concerned or interested financially or otherwise in this resolution.

-The Board recommends the Special resolution set out in Item No. 6 of the Notice for approval by the members.
+The Board recommends resolution set out in Item Nos.
+5 of the notice for approval by the members.